stanfordnlp/CoreNLP/doc/segmenter/README-Arabic.txt

 SEGMENTING DIALECTAL TEXT

-As of version 3.4.1 <<CHECK>>, the segmenter supports Egyptian dialect using domain adaptation.
-[Hal Daumé III, Frustratingly Easy Domain Adaptation, ACL 2007] To indicate that the provided text is in Egyptian dialect, add the command-line option:
+The segmenter supports segmenting dialectal Arabic using domain adaptation.
+[Hal Daumé III, Frustratingly Easy Domain Adaptation, ACL 2007] The model that comes with this distribution is trained to support Egyptian dialect.
+To indicate that the provided text is in Egyptian dialect, add the command-line
+option:

   -domain arz